 - Bacon & Eggs.
 Pastured bacon cooked without draining the pan with absorbing veggies (cauliflower, kale, onions, summer squash), fresh chilies, garlic and topped with two pasture eggs

 - Whitefish Omelette.
-Veggies cooked with a bunch of ghee, 3-4 quality pasture raised eggs, whitefish, sage.
+Veggies cooked with a bunch of ghee, 3-4 quality pasture-raised eggs, whitefish, sage.

 - Protein Shake.
 I like Parsley’s Rebuild shake but actually find it a bit too sweet for me, so I’ll make it 50% rebuild and then doctor up the fat (MCT, coconut, cacao butter) and protein (naked pea protein) content

 - Organic Buffet.
-There is a conscious Korean buffet near my office that offers a myriad of healthy, low carb options.
+There is a conscious Korean buffet near my office that offers a bounty of healthy, low carb options.
 I’ll often go with greens (both collards w/ garlic and kale with pepitas), baked salmon and some chicken salad

 - Baked Chicken, Rice & Beans.
 Ok, so this is cheating, but intentionally so.
 Sometimes my body NEEDS carbohydrates and I give it some good one.
 This is a rare occasion, but perhaps: I had a bit too much to drink the night before, I have a big evening ahead (physically, socially) where I know I’ll use the extra energy, or I’m simply feeling depleted and I know my fix.

 - Cauliflower and Ground Meat Stir Fry.
 Cauliflower, summer squash, okra, onions, cumin, cardamom, salt, fresh chilies, a little fresh tomato if summer, ground meat.
-Sometimes a bit of well sourced chorizo goes in to the pan first to add additional flavor.
-Top with parsley, lemon and sea salt.
-I could honestly eat this everyday.
+Sometimes a bit of well-sourced chorizo goes into the pan first to add additional flavor.
+Top with parsley, lemon, and sea salt.
+I could honestly eat this every day.

 - Baked salmon and a ton of veg.
 Enough vegetables and you don’t miss the starches

 - Seafood curry.
-Full fat coconut milk plus quality curry powder and whatever vegetables and seafood look good that season.
+Full-fat coconut milk plus quality curry powder and whatever vegetables and seafood look good that season.
 Cauliflower or cabbage can add filler to replace rice.